Guns N’ Roses were in turmoil in 1995.

 I rang Axl and we spoke a little bit about it.

-Axl seemed to have a full line-up in place now, with Finck on lead guitar, Huge on rhythm guitar, Stinson on bass, Freese on drums, and Dizzy Reed on keyboards.
+It consisted of himself on vocals, Robin Finck on lead guitar, Paul Huge on rhythm guitar, Stinson on bass, Freese on drums, and Dizzy Reed on keyboards.

-“Man, Paul Huge would walk around with the whole GN’R attitude, but he’s never even toured!
-We’d be hammering out ideas, and this guy who had never been in a band and never made any records was just going over our heads and laying out what he thinks the new Guns N’ Roses album should be, on the basis that he’s Axl’s pal!
+We’d be hammering out ideas, and this guy who had never been in a band and never made any records was just going over our heads and laying out what he thinks the new Guns N’ Roses album should be, all on the basis that he’s Axl’s friend!

 He later pulled out of this deal, leaving fans (and record executives) feeling frustrated.

-Youth (producer): “I visited him at his house and had him singing, it was a real breakthrough because he hadn’t sang for 18-months.
-I said the next time I see you I want us to go to the studio and record some vocals, and he told me I was pushing him too fast and that he wasn’t ready.
+He seemed to have depression, and the fact he only worked between 9pm-9am and lived a hermit lifestyle was making it worse.
+I said the next time I see you I want us to go to the studio and record some vocals, and he told me I was pushing him too fast and that he wasn’t ready for it.

+While he was distracted by this, new guitarist Robin Finck decided to pull out of the band.
 His reasoning was similar to that of Slash, Duff, Matt, and Youth.

-“We wrote so many great songs in the two-and-a-half years I was there, but I grew tired of waiting for Axl to and add vocals to them.
+“We wrote so many great songs in the two-and-a-half years I was there, but I grew tired of waiting for Axl to add vocals to them.
 Nothing was finished, and I just couldn’t work with song titles like “Instrumental 34″ anymore.”

-He announced that he would be appointing a new lead guitarist in the coming weeks, and promised a new track would appear on the soundtrack to the next Arnold Schwarzenegger movie (1999’s End Of Days).
+He announced that he would be appointing a new lead guitarist in the coming weeks, and promised that a brand new track would appear on the soundtrack to the next Arnold Schwarzenegger movie (1999’s End Of Days).

 This time he stayed true to his word.